chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 trained encoder gets us the latent representation $$z$$ from data $$x$$.
 The *decoder* takes in the latent representation **z** from the encoder output and outputs the reconstructed data, or the parameters to the modeled probability distribution of the data space, and therefore can be denoted as $$p_\theta(x | z)$$, where $$\theta$$ is also the weights and biases.

 Note that this reconstructed probability distribution cannot be *perfect*, as the decoder learns to reconstruct the original input image only from the latent representations.
-However, we can optimize a loss function during our training to minimize this reconstruction loss, which is simple as a negative log likelihoo
+However, we can optimize a loss function during our training to minimize this reconstruction loss, which is simple as a negative log likelihood

 <a id="model-objective"></a>